handlebars-lang/docs/src/guide/expressions.md

 Helpers can be used to implement functionality that is not part of the Handlebars language itself.

-A helper can be registered at the runtime via `Handlebars.registerHelper`, for example in order to uppercase all characters of a string.
+A helper can be registered at runtime via `Handlebars.registerHelper`, for example in order to uppercase all characters of a string.

 <ExamplePart examplePage="/examples/helper-simple.md" show="preparationScript" />

-A Handlebars helper call is a simple identifier, followed by zero or more parameters (separated by space).
-Each parameter is a Handlebars expression that is evaluated exactly the same way described above in "Basic Usage":
+A Handlebars helper call is a simple identifier, followed by zero or more parameters (separated by a space).
+Each parameter is a Handlebars expression that is evaluated exactly the same way as described above in "Basic Usage":

 <ExamplePart examplePage="/examples/helper-simple.md" show="template" />